 Medibeacon® Next Generation TGFRTM System Receives FDA Approval

-ST. LOUIS, Dec.
-16, 2025 (GLOBE NEWSWIRE) -- MediBeacon Inc., a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, today announced the U.S. Food and Drug Administration (FDA) has approved the next generation MediBeacon® TGFRTM System including the latest TGFR TM Reusable Sensor.
+NEW YORK, Dec.
+16, 2025 (GLOBE NEWSWIRE) -- INNOVATE Corp.
+(NYSE: VATE) (“INNOVATE” or the“Company”) announced today that MediBeacon Inc. (“MediBeacon”), a medical technology company specializing in the advancement of fluorescent tracer agents and their transdermal detection, in which INNOVATE owns a 44.7% equity interest, has received approval from the U.S. Food and Drug Administration (FDA) for the next generation MediBeacon® TGFRTM System including the latest TGFRTM Reusable Sensor.

 The latest TGFR Reusable Sensor has been designed for patient comfort, ease of application, and reusability.
 It also lowers the cost compared to the single use TGFR Sensor previously approved by the FDA.